 You can make or answer calls with handsfree convenience using an optional headset that has a 3/32-inch (2.5-mm) plug.
-Your local RadioShack store has a variety of headsets available.
+RadioShack has a variety of headsets available.

 To connect the headset, gently flip open the rubber headset jack cover on the side of the handset, then insert the headset's plug into the jack.